eepykate/the-condition-of-life/README.md

-### GaugeK's build of suckless' st with the following patches applied:
+## GaugeK's build of suckless' st

+Warning: This build is known not to work on manjaro.

+#### Patches:

 - Alpha